splunk/splunk-connect-for-syslog/docs/configuration.md

 ### Configure additional PKI Trust Anchors

-Additional trusted (private) Certificate authorities may be trusted by appending each PEM formated certificate to `/opt/sc4s/tls/trusted.pem`
+Additional trusted (private) Certificate authorities may be trusted by appending each PEM formatted certificate to `/opt/sc4s/tls/trusted.pem`

 ## Configuration of Alternate Destinations

-In addition to the standard HEC destination that is used to send events to Splunk, alternate distinations can be created and configured in SC4S.
+In addition to the standard HEC destination that is used to send events to Splunk, alternate destinations can be created and configured in SC4S.
 All alternate destinations (including alternate HEC destinations discussed below) are configured using the environment variables below.
 Global and/or source-specific forms of the variables below can be used to send data to additional and/or alternate destinations.